c8linr/c8linr/README.md

 <h1>Hi, I’m C8linR</h1>
 <ul>
-  <li>I’m interested in coding and fibre art</li>
-  <li>I expect to graduate with the Computer Programmer diploma at Algonquin College in August 2022</li>
+  <li>I recently graduated with the Computer Programmer diploma from Algonquin College</li>
+  <li>Most of my experience is with Java, but I also enjoy working with databases, both relational and NoSQL</li>
+  <li>Outside of tech, I enjoy weaving and other fibre arts</li>
 </ul>

 --------